-This Application (A520) seeks to amend Maximum Residue Limits (MRLs) for nonantibiotic agricultural and veterinary chemicals in the Code.
-It is a routine application from the Australian Pesticide and Veterinary Medicines Authority (APVMA), to update the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.
+This Application (A534) seeks to amend Maximum Residue Limits (MRLs) for nonantibiotic agricultural and veterinary chemicals in Standard 1.4.2 - Maximum Residue Limits of the Code.
+It is a routine Application from the Australian Pesticides and Veterinary Medicines Authority (APVMA), to update the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.